Amazing Statements Made by

 - I will never forget the time I sat in services and heard Gerald Flurry yell, "He should have his head shot off!
 Then we will resurrect him, put his head back on, and teach him a thing or two about government!"
 (He was referring to a former member who had written GF a letter to ask him to repent.)

-[Read the March 2013 letter to ESN which gives more details on this in the last paragraph.]
+[Read the March 2013 letter to ESN which gives more details on this.]